magik-sword/Fetal-Health-Classification/README.md

 #### Performance Evaluation

-Evaluation functions generate classification reports and confusion matrices for each model in the **Training and Evaluations** notebook.
-The performance comparison table above is at the end of this notebook.
+Evaluation functions generate classification reports and confusion matrices for each model in the Training and Evaluations notebook.
+The table comparing the F1-scores of each model is also at the end of this notebook.

 #### Citations
 SisPorto 2.0: a program for automated analysis of cardiotocograms [(DOI: 10.48550/arXiv.2207.08815)](https://arxiv.org/abs/2207.08815)